fsharp/fslang-design/RFCs/FS-1030-anonymous-records.md

    * http://stackoverflow.com/q/8650463/83658
    * http://stackoverflow.com/q/13991448/83658

 3. C# 7.0 has tuple types with named fields.
 Currently F# ignores the named fields.
 We expect that these will become more frequent in .NET APIs.
+However this design does not include interacting with this metadata.

 # Design Principles